-AWARNING Fuel leaks create fire hazards which can result in severe personal injury or death.
-Always use approved flexible tubing between engine and the fuel supply to avoid line failure and leaks due to vibration.
+Fuel leaks create fire and explosion ▲WARNING hazards which can result in severe personal injury or death.
+Always use flexible tubing between engine and the fuel supply to avoid line failure and leaks due to vibration.
 The fuel system must meet applicable codes.